VanTanev/ncPropelChangeLogBehaviorPlugin/README.markdown

 Fields formatting
 -----------------
-Whenever a field is rendered, a filter event is emitted, with name "table_name.field_name" and the value of the field as a the parameter.
+Whenever a field is rendered, a filter event is fired, with name "*TABLE_NAME*.render_*FIELD_NAME*" and the value of the field as a the parameter.
 This is very useful when rendering primary keys or constants.
 Example use:

 We have a table named 'summary' that has an integer field named 'current_state'.